How to migrate automation flows

-When migrating to cloud using the Jira Cloud Migration Assistant, you can migrate your automation rules along with other project components.
-This page explains what automation rules you can migrate and how they work after migration.
+When migrating to cloud using the Jira Cloud Migration Assistant, you can migrate your automation flows along with other project components.
+This page explains what automation flows you can migrate and how they work after migration.

 Before you begin